 - In essence their online site should be as presentable and enjoyable as going into a physical store

 - Data should be used to make the user’s experience as tailored and personal as possible

 Meghan Burton, Director of Search at Epiphany Search

 Meghan addressed an issue called content confusion.
-This occurs when search engines don’t understand which of your pages’ answer the user’s questions and queries.
-The end result being that none of the pages end up ranking at all.
+This occurs when search engines don’t understand which of your pages answer the user’s questions and queries.
+The end result is that none of the pages end up ranking at all.

 The use of natural synonyms and rich, unique content can cover a multitude of keyword variations, which means creating a new page for each variation is no longer necessary or useful.
 Rather the opposite.

 Meghan suggested that when creating your content, you should ask yourself if it’s all really necessary and gave some ideas to be used when you want to increase your search relevance:

 - Internal site searches.
 These can give you a guide of what content you may need to create, or if you already have relevant content for user queries then make this more visible to them.
 Anyone who is using a search box is doing so because they can’t find the content in an easier way.
 Give your users what they’re looking for, in the fastest way possible.
 This could involve a site restructure, new ideas for content, products or services, or changing styling and appearance so that your site is clearer and easier to use.

 - Analytics information.
 Use analytics to provide a top level insight of popular pages and what to enhance and improve, find out who your users are and more about their experience and journey around the site and how you can improve this for them, which pages they are spending longest on and how you can improve these.

 - Sales people and call centres.
 These people in your team talk to your audience every day and answer their questions, so they have an insight into their needs, wants and preferences.
 You can use this information and tailor your products and services to match their wants.